 The KDP120 is a piano that anyone should love to have in their home.
 It comes in a few finishes, including premium rosewood, and it looks gorgeous.

-The slimline cabinet has also seen some improvements, like the smoother sliding lid.
+The slimline cabinet has also improved, like the smoother sliding lid.
 It comes with a matching stool that gives it a more professional look, too.

 Compared to other digital pianos

-As we already said, the KDP120 is a serious investment, so it’s vital that you check out the competition before buying.
+The KDP120 is one of my favorite digital pianos.
+But as I already said, it’s a serious investment, so you must check out the competition before buying.

-The RP701 is a far more versatile piano, boasting a massive 324 sounds.
-But, if it’s the grand piano that matters most, we prefer the KDP120.
+The RP701 is a far more versatile piano, boasting 324 sounds.
+But, if it’s the grand piano that matters most, I prefer the KDP120.

-Another new digital piano from a manufacturer with a great reputation.
-We don’t like how bulky it looks, but it’s worth checking out if that doesn’t bother you.
+The KA130 is another digital piano from a manufacturer with an excellent reputation.
+I don’t like how bulky it looks, but it’s worth checking out if that doesn’t bother you.

-We really like this Korg as a stylish digital piano choice.
-As much as the slim design wins us over, it doesn’t feel or sound as good as the KDP120.
+I really like this Korg as a stylish digital piano choice.
+As much as the slim design wins me over, it doesn’t feel or sound as good as the KDP120.